Developer Configuration (Usrcfg)

 |---|---|---|

-For Raw API development, the following rules apply to both UART and LOGUART:
+When developing with Raw API, the following configuration principles apply to UART and LOGUART:

 xtal_mode_in_sleep = XTAL_LPS.If XTAL/2 is selected, set